Leptospirosis

 Chapter Information

-1. Etiologic agent: Spirochetes of the genus Leptospira; very small, gram-negative obligate aerobes with characteristic shape resembling a question mark.
-The pathogen is prevalent worldwide, except for polar regions (leptospirosis is considered the most common zoonosis).
+1. Etiologic agent: Spirochetes of the genus Leptospira; small, gram-negative obligate aerobes with a characteristic question-mark shape.
+The pathogen is widespread globally, except in polar regions (leptospirosis is considered the most common zoonosis).
 The genus Leptospira comprises both pathogenic (L interrogans) and nonpathogenic (L biflexa) species.
-Microscopic agglutination test (MAT) allows for identification of specific serotypes within a species.
-L interrogans has >200 serotypes, of which L icterohaemorrhagiae, L canicola, and L australis are most pathogenic for humans.
-Unlike serologic classification, the phylogenetic classification distinguishes 16 genospecies.
-However, for practical reasons it is less commonly used.
+Microscopic agglutination test (MAT) identifies specific serotypes within a species.
+L interrogans has >200 serotypes, of which L icterohaemorrhagiae, L canicola, and L australis are the most pathogenic for humans.
+Unlike serologic classification, the phylogenetic classification distinguishes 16 genospecies, but it is less commonly used for practical reasons.
 The majority of symptomatic leptospirosis cases in Europe are due to the rat-borne L interrogans serotypes L copenhageni and L icterohaemorrhagiae.

-2. Pathogenesis: Leptospires enter the human body through abraded skin, mucosa, or conjunctiva, or via inhalation or the oral route.
-Then, they are carried by bloodstream and cross tissue barriers, including the blood-brain barrier and the aqueous humor.
-Damage to the endothelium of small vessels caused by leptospires leads to vasculitis and subsequent organ involvement (see below).
-Multiplication of leptospires in tissues occurs in week 2 of the disease.
+2. Pathogenesis: Leptospires enter the human body through abraded skin, mucosa, or conjunctiva, or via inhalation or oral ingestion.
+They are carried by bloodstream and can cross tissue barriers, including the blood-brain barrier and aqueous humor.
+Leptospires damage the endothelium of small vessels, leading to vasculitis and subsequent organ involvement (see below).
+Multiplication of leptospires in tissues occurs in week 2 of infection.

 3. Reservoir and transmission: The reservoir is usually rodents and other small mammals, but domestic animals may also harbor the infection.
-Animals get infected at a young age.
-They develop chronic urinary tract infection and excrete leptospires with urine continuously or intermittently for lifetime.
-Humans acquire infection through direct or, more frequently, indirect (contaminated water or moist soil) contact with animal urine.
+Animals get infected at a young age, developing chronic urinary tract infection and excreting leptospires with urine continuously or intermittently for lifetime.
+Humans acquire infection through direct contact with animal urine or, more frequently, indirectly, through contact with contaminated water or moist soil.

-4. Risk factors: Direct contact with animals, either professional (eg, veterinarians, slaughterers, individuals working in dairy factories) or nonprofessional (eg, hunters, breeders); indirect contact with animals (eg, farmers, flood victims).
+4. Risk factors: Direct contact with animals, either professionally (eg, veterinarians, slaughterers, individuals working in dairy factories) or nonprofessionally (eg, hunters, breeders); or indirect contact with animals (eg, farmers, flood victims).

-5. Incubation and contagious period: The incubation period is from 2 to 20 days (10 days on average).
-Humans can be the source of infection through contact with urine of an infected individual, including through sexual contact (leptospires are excreted from day 2 of infection to up to 11 months after infection), or through the blood-borne route, for example, a puncture wound caused by a pointed object contaminated with pathogens from a person with bacteremia (up to ~10 days of onset).
+5. Incubation and contagious period: The incubation period ranges from 2 to 20 days (10 days on average).
+Humans can be the source of infection through contact with urine of an infected individual, including through sexual contact (leptospires are excreted from day 2 of infection to up to 11 months after infection).
+Blood-borne transmission is also possible, for example, via puncture wounds caused by a pointed object contaminated with pathogens from a person with bacteremia (up to ~10 days of onset).
 Vertical transmission (through the placenta) is also possible.

-Leptospirosis remains a major endemic infectious disease in most countries in South and Southeast Asia and is an important public health problem there.
-The actual incidence of the disease in the region is not well reported, mostly due to unavailability of confirmatory diagnostic tests for Leptospira.
-The highest incidence of leptospirosis in South Asia is reported in Bangladesh, India (Andaman and Nicobar Islands), and Sri Lanka.
-Outbreaks mostly occur in the rainy season and following flooding, when there is high risk of exposure to water contaminated with urine from infected animals.
+Leptospirosis remains a significant endemic infectious disease in most countries in South and Southeast Asia, posing a major public health challenge.
+The actual incidence of the disease in the region is underreported, mostly due to unavailability of confirmatory diagnostic tests for Leptospira.
+The highest incidence of leptospirosis in South Asia has been reported in Bangladesh, India (Andaman and Nicobar Islands), and Sri Lanka.
+Outbreaks mostly occur in the rainy season and following floods, when the risk of exposure to water contaminated with urine from infected animals is high.

-The clinical spectrum in humans is broad, from asymptomatic infection (most often undiagnosed) to severe disease with multiorgan failure and high mortality rates.
+The clinical spectrum in humans ranges from asymptomatic infection (most often undiagnosed) to severe disease with multiorgan failure and high mortality rates.

-The disease is biphasic.
-Phase 1 (septic) is an acute febrile phase and lasts ~7 days; then the symptoms subside for 1 to 3 days to progress to phase 2 (immune), characterized by production of specific antibodies and excretion of leptospires with urine.
-The distinction between phases 1 and 2 may be difficult to notice, particularly in severe disease, or distinct clinical symptoms may be present only in the immune phase.
+The disease follows a biphasic course.
+Phase 1 (septic) is an acute febrile phase and lasts ~7 days; then the symptoms subside for 1 to 3 days to progress to phase 2 (immune), characterized by the production of specific antibodies and excretion of leptospires with urine.
+The distinction between phases 1 and 2 may be difficult, particularly in severe disease, or distinct clinical symptoms may be present only in the immune phase.

-2. Immune phase: The short afebrile period is followed by symptoms of organ involvement that last from 4 to 30 days.
-This is accompanied by reduction in the number of leptospires in blood and cerebrospinal fluid (CSF) and by production of IgM antibodies.
-Leptospires are present in almost all tissues and organs.
-They can be excreted with urine for several weeks.
+2. Immune phase: The short afebrile period is followed by symptoms of organ involvement that last from 4 to 30 days, accompanied by a reduction in the number of leptospires in blood and cerebrospinal fluid (CSF) and by the production of IgM antibodies.
+Leptospires are present in almost all tissues and organs and can be excreted with urine for several weeks.
 The immune phase may or may not be accompanied by jaundice.
 Hepatosplenomegaly and symptoms of organ involvement (see below) may be present.

 Weil disease develops in 5% to 15% of patients with leptospirosis and is caused mainly by L icterohaemorrhagiae.
-Typical manifestations include jaundice and other features of liver injury as well as renal failure resulting from interstitial nephritis or glomerulonephritis with immune complexes.
+Typical manifestations include jaundice and other features of liver injury as well as renal failure resulting from interstitial nephritis or immune complex glomerulonephritis.
 This is often accompanied by features of other organ damage.

 Meningitis develops in ~80% of patients with leptospirosis and manifests as lymphocytic meningitis.
 Symptoms persist for several days to weeks.
 Encephalitis, transverse myelitis, hemiplegia, and Guillain-Barré syndrome are rarely seen.